It is the beginning of the semester, and one of my students has handed me “The Letter.” What is this?

 Before a student is able to be considered for accommodation services at The College, he/she must provide the necessary documentation that he/she has a disability.
-You may refer to the student to the ARC website, as well as encourage them to stop in or call the office for more information.
+You may refer to the student to the ARC website, as well as encourage them to contact the ARC office for more information (email@example.com).

 Does the ARC at TCNJ offer any training services to better prepare me in providing an inclusive classroom for all of my students?

 Faculty is encouraged to browse the ARC website for more in-depth disability classroom support information.
+In particular, please review the discussion of Universal Design in the Teaching All Students in a Fall Flex Design here on the ARC website.
 Any specific details relevant to your course can be discussed with the ARC specialists.
 Departmental trainings are available upon request.